 Later, the home was used as a "safe house" for enslaved people traveling the Underground Railroad.
 One of the fireplaces hid a tunnel, according to records from the Harborcreek Historical Society.

-A camera at the construction site is providing real-time and time-lapse videos of the project:
+A camera at the construction site is providing real-time images and time-lapse videos of the project: